Interface FormInputBuilderApi

 Example:

-The filter input field is rendered as follows:def param = api.inputBuilderFactory() .createDmQueryBuilder("query") .setLabel("Build your query") .getInput() def param = api.inputBuilderFactory() .createDmQueryFilterBuilder("filter", qbState) .setLabel("Build your filter") .getInput()
+The filter input field is rendered as follows:form.createDmQueryBuilder("query") .setLabel("Build your query") .buildFormInput() def qbState = input.query as Map if (qbState) { form.createDmQueryFilterBuilder("filter", qbState) .setLabel("Build your filter") .buildFormInput() }

 - Parameters:

-paramName- Name of the input.dmQueryBuilderState- Value returned by aDM Query Builder input- Returns:
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.dmQueryBuilderState- Value returned by aDM Query Builder input- Returns:

 - DmQueryFilterBuilderInputBuilder